kart-projects/Goodreads-books/README.md

 ## File Descriptions <a name="files"></a>

 There are three python notebooks attached to this repo.
-Each of these notebooks dive into separate parts of the CRISP-DM methodology inorder to understand the dataset well and infer useful insights from it.
+Each of these notebooks dive into separate parts of the CRISP-DM methodology inorder to understand the dataset and infer useful insights from it.

 1. DataExploration.ipynb - This notebook explores the data to understand the features available in data and also makes the data ready to create inferential statistics.